Automated Annotation of Shearographic Measurements Enabling Weakly Supervised Defect Detection: Discussion

+For defect localization, the results demonstrate both the promise and the current limitations of zero-shot annotation.
+Despite the challenging nature of shearography images, YOLO models trained on automatically generated labels achieve consistent localization performance across different prompts.

+Qualitative inspection of SAM segmentation masks confirms that the underlying spatial information is preserved, while metric degradation arises primarily from duplicated or oversegmented bounding boxes (Fig.~\ref{fig:BBox-Seg-doubled}).

 The integration of SAM adds a qualitatively richer annotation modality (Fig.~\ref{fig:BBox-Seg-doubled}), but the segmentation masks inherit the same structural biases from the underlying bounding boxes.
-This is further illustrated in Fig.~\ref{fig:BBox-Seg-validation}, where the trained YOLO model generally reproduces the SAM masks with high consistency (panels a–c), yet certain systematic effects, such as undetected defects, fragmented regions, or inaccurately placed annotations, remain observable (panels d–f).
+This is further illustrated in Fig.~\ref{fig:BBox-Seg-validation}, where the trained YOLO model generally reproduces the SAM masks with high consistency (panel a), yet certain systematic effects, such as undetected defects, fragmented regions, or inaccurately placed annotations, remain observable (panels b-d).
 Consequently, while SAM enhances the visual interpretability of the annotations, it does not fully mitigate the metric degradation introduced by bounding-box duplication or oversegmentation.

-Importantly, the performance differences between the Two Circles and Cells prompts (Table~\ref{tab:Loc}) further confirm that prompt design has a measurable influence on downstream localization.
-Nevertheless, both variants yield usable training data that enable YOLO to learn defect localization at a level that is remarkable given the absence of any manual annotation.

 These results are further constrained by the fact that the zero-shot models employed were not specifically trained on shearography data, which reflects a general limitation of zero-shot methods in industrial applications~\cite{Lema2024_ZeroShotSegmentation}.
-In addition, several heuristic post-processing steps were applied to filter and refine the generated annotations.
-The choice and configuration of these heuristics may influence the resulting labels, and systematic variation of these parameters could provide further insight into their impact on downstream model performance.

 Overall, the zero-shot annotation pipeline demonstrates that automated labeling can produce defect localization data of sufficient quality to train supervised models, even in a challenging domain such as shearography.
 While quantitative metrics may underestimate performance due to characteristic error modes, the approach provides a reproducible and scalable method to generate training data, reducing the need for extensive manual annotation.